Small Estate (Petition and Order for Assignment)

 Since small estate assignment is an expedited procedure, Michigan Statute is very strict on how a decedent’s estate may be assigned.

-- Second, if there are assets left over after full payment to the funeral home, then any individuals or entities (including DHS) who paid the funeral expenses need to be repaid out of the estate.
+● Second, if there are assets left over after full payment of the funeral home, then any individuals or entities (including the Department of Human Services) who paid the funeral expenses need to be repaid out of the estate.

 The small estate assignment process may not be appropriate in cases where a bulk of the estate is made up of an automobile, household belongings, or real property and there are multiple individuals entitled to the property.